RockWallet · UX Writing · Case Study No. 01

 2. Don't accuse the user

-In risk, eligibility, and verification flows, it’s easy for product language to sound judgmental without meaning to.
-Terms like failed, rejected, flagged, or didn’t meet requirements can make users feel blamed, even when the issue is procedural or temporary.
+In KYC identity verification that eventually determine user eligibility, it's easy for product language to sound judgmental without meaning to.
+Terms like failed, rejected, flagged, or didn't meet requirements can make users feel blamed, even when the issue is procedural or routine.
+I worked to make these moments more neutral and respectful.

 3. Be honest about limits without sounding evasive